Dynatronics (NASDAQ:DYNT) Receives New Coverage from Analysts at StockNews.com

-Equities researchers at StockNews.com began coverage on shares of Dynatronics (NASDAQ:DYNT – Get Free Report) in a report issued on Monday.
-The firm set a “hold” rating on the medical equipment provider’s stock.
+StockNews.com began coverage on shares of Dynatronics (NASDAQ:DYNT – Free Report) in a research report sent to investors on Tuesday.
+The brokerage issued a hold rating on the medical equipment provider’s stock.

-Separately, LADENBURG THALM/SH SH cut shares of Dynatronics from a “buy” rating to a “neutral” rating and reduced their target price for the company from $6.50 to $3.80 in a research report on Monday, October 9th.
+Separately, LADENBURG THALM/SH SH lowered Dynatronics from a buy rating to a neutral rating and dropped their price objective for the stock from $6.50 to $3.80 in a report on Monday, October 9th.

 Dynatronics Stock Performance

-Dynatronics (NASDAQ:DYNT – Get Free Report) last issued its earnings results on Monday, November 13th.
-The medical equipment provider reported ($0.12) EPS for the quarter, beating analysts’ consensus estimates of ($0.21) by $0.09.
-The business had revenue of $9.35 million during the quarter, compared to analysts’ expectations of $8.94 million.
-Dynatronics had a negative net margin of 12.66% and a negative return on equity of 46.68%.
-On average, research analysts predict that Dynatronics will post -0.64 earnings per share for the current year.
+Dynatronics (NASDAQ:DYNT – Get Free Report) last posted its earnings results on Monday, November 13th.
+The medical equipment provider reported ($0.12) EPS for the quarter, beating the consensus estimate of ($0.21) by $0.09.
+The firm had revenue of $9.35 million for the quarter, compared to analyst estimates of $8.94 million.
+Dynatronics had a negative return on equity of 46.68% and a negative net margin of 12.66%.
+On average, sell-side analysts anticipate that Dynatronics will post -0.63 earnings per share for the current fiscal year.

 Dynatronics Corporation, a medical device company, designs, manufactures, and sells physical therapy, rehabilitation, orthopedics, pain management, and athletic training products in the United States.
 The company offers orthopedic soft bracing products include cervical collars, shoulder immobilizers, arm slings, wrist and elbow supports, abdominal and lumbosacral supports, maternity supports, knee immobilizers and supports, ankle walkers and supports, plantar fasciitis splints, and cold therapy products.